dioptre/embercms/README.md

 ## Missing
 * Adding photos to content is a little manual - and should be improved
 * Caching page content in Redis is a todo
+* Stub for internationalization (translations) is there
+* You can open up editing of your other existing models too using /client/app/services/admin.js

 #Setup